The VMC survey -- LIV. The internal kinematics of the LMC with new VISTA observations: Introduction

 \section{Introduction}

-The Large Magellanic Cloud (LMC) is a barred spiral galaxy with irregular features, classified as SB(s)m in the galaxy classification system \citep{1972vaucouleurs}.
-It is part of a system, which is an ensemble of structures including the LMC, the Small Magellanic Cloud (SMC), the Magellanic Bridge connecting the two galaxies \citep{1963hindman}, a vast gaseous stream known as the Magellanic Stream spanning nearly 100 deg across the southern sky \citep{1974mathewson}, and the Leading Arm, which forms part of this gaseous stream located above the two galaxies \citep{2008nidever}.
-Approximately 50 kpc from the Milky Way \citep{2014degrijs, 2019pietrzy}, the LMC is the second closest galaxy to us and has a diameter of 13.8 kpc \citep{2010saha} and mass of 1.8 $\times$ 10$^{11}$M$_{\odot}$ \citep{2024watkins,2024nikolay}.
-This is about one-tenth the mass of the Milky Way, making it the fourth massive galaxy in the Local Group \citep{2012McConnachie}.
+The Large Magellanic Cloud (LMC) is a barred spiral galaxy with irregular features, classified as SB(s)m in the galaxy classification scheme \citep{1972vaucouleurs}.
+It is part of a large system comprising an ensemble of structures including the LMC, the Small Magellanic Cloud (SMC), the Magellanic Bridge connecting the two galaxies \citep{1963hindman}, a vast gaseous stream known as the Magellanic Stream spanning nearly 200 deg across the southern sky \citep{1974mathewson, 2016donghia}, and the Leading Arm, which forms part of this gaseous stream located above the two galaxies \citep{2008nidever}.
+Approximately 50 kpc from the Milky Way (MW) \citep{2014degrijs, 2019pietrzy}, the LMC is the second-closest galaxy to the MW.
+It has a stellar disc radius of $\sim$14 kpc \citep{2010saha, 2019nidever} and a mass of 1.8 $\times$ 10$^{11}$M$_{\odot}$ \citep{2024watkins,2024nikolay}.
+This is about one-tenth the mass of the MW, making it the fourth most massive galaxy in the Local Group \citep{2012McConnachie}.

-The LMC has a non-axisymmetric spiral structure with a flared disk \citep{2002vandermarel, 2022ripepi}.
-It features an off-centre bar \citep{2001vandermarel, 2012besla} that is warped, meaning different parts of the bar are tilted at various angles relative to the galaxy's plane \citep{2003annapurni, 2009subramanian, 2018choi, 2022choi}.
-The non-axisymmetric structure of the LMC is attributed to its interaction with the SMC and the Milky Way, which also led to the warping of its stellar disk in the outer regions (at $\sim$2.5 kpc, \citealt{2002olsen}; $\sim$5.5 kpc, \citealt{2018choi}).
+The LMC has a non-axisymmetric spiral structure with a flared disc \citep{2002vandermarel, 2022ripepi}.
+It features an off-centre bar \citep{2001vandermarel, 2012besla} that is warped, meaning different parts of the bar are tilted at various angles relative to the galaxy's plane \citep{2003annapurni, 2009subramanian}.
+The non-axisymmetric structure of the LMC is attributed to its interaction with the SMC and the MW, which also led to the warping of its stellar disc in the outer regions (at $\sim$2.5 kpc, \citealt{2002olsen}; $\sim$5.5 kpc, \citealt{2018choi}).
 The LMC is rich in gas and dust, which facilitates active star formation.
 The LMC's most intense period of star formation occurred between 0.5 and 4 Gyr ago \citep{2021mazzi}.
-Studies have shown that the star formation history of the LMC is closely synchronized with that of the SMC, suggesting that tidal interactions between the two galaxies play a significant role \citep{2022massana}.
+Studies have shown that the star formation history of the LMC is closely synchronised with that of the SMC, suggesting that tidal interactions between the two galaxies play a significant role in their evolution \citep{2022massana}.